 Whether or not you want to use an external expression pedal to help create the effect is going to be one consideration.
-An expression pedal is optional but usable on the Electro Harmonix Good Vibes, and is necessary to getting the most out of the Sweet Sound Mojo Vibe (see full specs).
-If you’d rather not mess with any other equipment, the other two pedals can give you a similar sound production with a simpler equipment layout.
+An expression pedal is optional but usable on the Electro Harmonix Good Vibes (see full specs), so if you like being able to easily control the effect in real-time, it’s the best choice for you.
+If you’d rather not mess with any other equipment, the other three pedals can give you a similar sound production with a simpler equipment layout.

 This could also be a factor if you’re a guitarist who already plays with a lot of pedals on your rack and you don’t want (or don’t have space) to add a whole lot of gear.
 If that’s the case for you, the size of the pedal might be an important consideration.
-The Deja Vibe is the smallest unit on here, but the TV Electronics is still incredibly compact, especially compared to one of the original Univibe models.
+The Dunlop M68 is the smallest unit on here, but the TC Electronics Viscous Vibe is still incredibly compact, especially compared to one of the original Univibe models.

 If you’re looking for a pedal that can give you Univibe modulation and a little bit more, the other features on the pedals might be where you want to focus your attention.
 Each of the pedals on this list do something beyond just recreate the Univibe sound, whether it’s the modern toggle on the Deja Vibe or the Tone Print technology of the Viscous Vibe.
 This does make the selection process a bit trickier.